Visited People’s Park Complex rooftop, for the purpose of more Chinese New Year festivities photos. Which I mentioned in a previous post.

 Not to exaggerate, People’s Park Complex rooftop is an oasis in the heart of downtown Singapore.
 It’s huge.
 Easily the largest open space in the vicinity and with a distinctively un-Singaporean feel.
 I say un-Singaporean for while the space is reasonably maintained, there is a grungy feel everywhere.
 Down to the décor of the hippy eatery situated at one end.
 Of course, there’s also the looming residential block.
 Brutalist architecture, or hints of it?
 The façade feels more Hong Kong to me than Singapore.
 Especially when viewed up-close via camera lens.

 Feeling guilty at the sight of late-coming photographers queuing solemnly behind me, I left the sweet spot before it was completely dark.
 Thankfully, there were plenty of other spots with wonderful views.
 I think what’s most eye-catching about the panoramas here is the contrast between the traditional architecture of Chinatown and the ultramodern skyscrapers in the background.
 Very touristy feel, yes.
 But let’s be honest.
 Who doesn’t like such views?
-Especially at evening.
+Especially during evening.

 Directions to People’s Park Complex Rooftop